Creating meaningful vocabulary for high school students. Hmmmm.

 When reading fiction or nonfiction, choose vocabulary words ahead of time.
 Give students the list and as they read, ask them to derive the meaning from the context.
 After finishing, students can correct their words with each other, a dictionary, or as a class.

 Students will practice using context clues.
 Furthermore as you review, you can explain the parts of speech, showing students how grammar is part of what they read.
+To take it a step more, examine why the author used specific language.
+For instance in The Great Gatsby, we analyze Fitzgerald’s writing style through a linguistic lens.

 3. Teach a word of the day.